 The gospel spread over the Roman empire like an epidemic (Co 1:23; Rom.
 1:8).
 It produced fruit among the Colossians.
 Their influence spread to their city and communities around them.

-This indicates the gospel’s authenticity.
+The dynamic movement of Christianity in the world indicates the gospel’s authenticity.
 The gospel is universal in its impact.
-It was a force among them.
+It was a force among the Colossians.
 The gospel is for the whole world.
 It is not one message among a pluralism of many; it was a message of singular power.

 “and is bringing forth fruit”

 God was at work throughout the Roman Empire.
-People are coming to know Christ throughout the civilized world.
+People were coming to know Christ throughout the civilized world.